Rosalie Rayner: Personal life

 Rayner's collaboration with Watson developed into an affair, which resulted in him divorcing his previous wife, Mary Ickes.
 The divorce became publicly bitter.
 Watson's love letters to Rayner were published in newspapers.
 Due to the scandal, and Watson's refusal to send Rayner abroad until the uproar cooled down, he was forced to leave academia.
 Rayner also left the university and the two married on December 31, 1920.
 They moved to Connecticut, where Watson worked for the advertising agency J. Walter Thompson.
 The couple had two sons together, William and James.

 After Watson was fired from Johns Hopkins University in 1920, rumors began to circulate that there was a reason for the termination besides the scandal.
 One alternative explanation was that Watson and Rayner had been collaborating on physiological sex research.
 This theory was publicized by psychologist James V. McConnell, who did not believe that Watson's divorce from Ickes was significant enough to warrant a dismissal.
 In the 1950s, McConnell was told by Deke Coleman, who had worked with Watson in advertising, that Watson and Rayner were conducting research by measuring their own physiological responses during sex.
 McConnell published the anecdote in his introductory psychology textbook in 1974.
 The story created a minor controversy, which ultimately shed light on its factual inconsistencies.
 McConnell's claims were definitively debunked in 2007.

 Death

-Rayner unexpectedly died on June 18, 1935 in Norwalk Hospital in Connecticut.
+Rayner died on June 18, 1935, in Norwalk Hospital in Connecticut.
 She had contracted dysentery from eating tainted fruit.
 Watson was troubled with her death and never remarried.
 In later years, their two sons reflected on their childhood as they both developed depression in adulthood.
 Both sons attempted suicide; only William died by suicide.
 James stated that his father's principles on behaviorism in their strict parenting practices inhibited his and his brother's ability to effectively deal with human emotion, adding that it undermined their self-esteem later in life.